dterana/cleanBrewfileGenerator/README.md

 ./generate_brewfile.sh --output /path/to/MyBrewfile
 ```

+## Example Output
+An example of a generated Brewfile can be found in the `brewfile_example` folder.

 ## How It Works
 - The script checks for Homebrew installation
 - If a Brewfile already exists at the output location, it is automatically backed up by renaming it with a timestamp suffix.